NormaLyte donates 10% of Pure sales to Dysautonomia International.

-There is currently no cure for dysautonomia, but secondary forms such as Sjogren's Syndrome induced autonomic neuropathy or Diabetic Autonomic Neuoropathy may improve with treatment of the underlying disease.4 There are many treatments available to improve quality of life, both with medications and lifestyle changes/adaptations geared towards the type of dysautonomia and unique health situation of the patient.
+There is currently no cure for dysautonomia, but secondary forms may improve with treatment of the underlying disease.4 There are some treatments available to improve quality of life, both with medications and lifestyle changes/adaptations, but even using all treatments available, many dysautonomia patients experience disabling symptoms that significantly reduce their quality of life.
 1, 2, 3, 4, 5

 1. National Institutes of Health Rare Disease Network's Autonomic Disorders Consortium